We are developing automotive solutions in Poland, specifically in Silesia.

 Maciej Mazur

-Our mission is to develop the future of new automotive technology in Poland
+Our mission is toshape the future of the automotive industry in Poland

 Naszą misją jest rozwój przyszłości nowej motoryzacji w Polsce

-We believe the future of automotive is not just cars – it’s an entire ecosystem of energy, data, and user experience.
-And that’s the ecosystem we help create.
+We believe that the future of the automotive industry is not just about cars—it’s about an entire ecosystem of energy flow management, data collection and analysis, and user experience.

-We see the future of N.E.V. in Poland
+We see a future for N.E.V. in Poland

-Next-generation vehicles based on new energy sources (NEVs) are changing how we think about mobility, energy, and the environment.
-These aren't just vehicles—they're intelligent platforms integrating with the digital world, supporting energy transformation, and addressing global climate challenges.
+Next-generation vehicles powered by new energy sources (NEVs) are transforming the way we think about mobility, energy, and the environment.
+They are not just vehicles—they are smart platforms that integrate with the digital world, support the energy transition, and address global climate challenges.

-V2G-capable EVs can both receive and return energy, supporting power grids.
-They become part of home and city RES systems, turning the car into an active infrastructure element.
+EVs equipped with V2G technology can receive and supply energy, thereby supporting power grids.
+They become part of residential and urban renewable energy systems, transforming the vehicle into an active component of the infrastructure.

-Electric cars have fewer mechanical parts, reducing service costs.
-Charging is cheaper than refueling, especially with home energy sources or night-time tariffs.
+Electric cars have fewer mechanical parts, which reduces maintenance costs.
+Charging is cheaper than refueling, especially when using your own power sources or taking advantage of off-peak rates.

 The car is becoming a platform for services: entertainment, on-demand transportation.
 NEVs are redefining mobility—from a product to a smart service.